Cyntrill/AreaCalculator/README.md

 # AreaCalculator
 A calculator program that calculates the area of polygons.
-Made in Java by Evan Yang.
+Brewed in Java on 3/4/18.